Eugène Atget: Biography

+Early years

 Jean-Eugène-Auguste Atget was born 12 February 1857 in Libourne.
 His father, carriage builder Jean-Eugène Atget, died in 1862, and his mother, Clara-Adeline Atget née Hourlier died shortly after; he was an orphan at age seven.
 He was brought up by his maternal grandparents in Bordeaux and after finishing secondary education joined the merchant navy.

+Moving to Paris

 Atget moved to Paris in 1878.
 He failed the entrance exam for acting class but was admitted when he had a second try.
 Because he was drafted for military service he could attend class only part-time, and he was expelled from drama school.

 Still living in Paris, he became an actor with a travelling group, performing in the Paris suburbs and the provinces.
-He met actress Valentine Delafosse Compagnon, who became his companion until her death.
+He met actress Valentine Delafosse Compagnon, who became his companion until her death in 1926.
 He gave up acting because of an infection of his vocal cords in 1887, moved to the provinces and took up painting without success.
 When he was thirty he made his first photographs, of Amiens and Beauvais, which date from 1888.

+Photography and documents for artists

 In 1890, Atget moved back to Paris and became a professional photographer, supplying documents for artists: studies for painters, architects, and stage designers.

 Starting in 1898, institutions such as the Musée Carnavalet and the Bibliothèque historique de la ville de Paris bought his photographs.
 The latter commissioned him ca. 1906 to systematically photograph old buildings in Paris.
 In 1899 he moved to Montparnasse.

 While being a photographer Atget still called himself an actor, giving lectures and readings.

 During World War I Atget temporarily stored his archives in his basement for safekeeping and almost completely gave up photography.
 Valentine's son Léon was killed at the front.

 In 1920–21, he sold thousands of his negatives to institutions.
 Financially independent, he took up photographing the parks of Versailles, Saint-Cloud and Sceaux and produced a series of photographs of prostitutes.

+Later years and creative heritage

 Berenice Abbott, while working with Man Ray, visited Atget in 1925, bought some of his photographs, and tried to interest other artists in his work.
 She continued to promote Atget through various articles, exhibitions and books, and sold her Atget collection to the Museum of Modern Art in 1968.

-In 1926, Atget's partner Valentine died, and before he saw the full-face and profile portraits that Abbott took of him in 1927, showing him “slightly stooped…tired, sad, remote, appealing”, Atget died on 4 August in 1927, in Paris.
+In 1926, Atget's partner Valentine died, and before he saw the full-face and profile portraits that Abbott took of him in 1927, showing him "slightly stooped...tired, sad, remote, appealing", Atget died on 4 August in 1927, in Paris.